Lily, a single woman.

 Lily: Hal?
 Eighty year old Hal?

 Delores: He’s not eighty.
 He’s seventy-nine and a half and he takes Viagra so he’s good to go if you know what I mean.
-How dare you be so shocked by my affair with Hirohito and my relationship with eighty year old Hal.
-You’re pregnant from a sperm donor!
+How dare you look at me like that.
+You’re knocked up from a sperm bank!

 Lily: Yes I am and happy to be so.

 Delores: Bully for you but why, Lily?

 Lily: Because, Mother, I have discovered that men are obsolete.

 Raquel: From your mouth to Ellen DeGeneres’s ears.

 Lily: Well look at the world we live in today.
 Women are lawyers, doctors, construction workers, dentists, bankers.
 We can do everything a man can and we can give birth now that there are sperm banks.
 We can do it all.
 So who needs a man?

 Delores: (Raises her hand): I do.
 I enjoy taking the bath, getting dressed, blowing out my hair, getting my nails done on my toes and my fingers, putting on my make up.
 I enjoy making myself beautiful for a man and I enjoy it when he shows his appreciation not only in the bedroom but taking me out to dinner or to a movie and showing me off.
 Call me selfish and vain but I need a man.
 Which reminds me I have a date tonight with Hal and I still have to get my nails done.
 Goodbye girls and, Lily, call me.
 (She exits.)